 –EAGLE ROCK, MISSOURI–

-During the feast of Rosh Hashanah in September 2013 I had the humble honor of signing a covenant document thirty-nine Native nations made with Israel, which was presented to the Knesset (the unicameral national legislature of Israel).
+During the feast of Rosh Hashanah in September 2013 in Eagle Rock, Missouri, I had the humble honor of signing a covenant document thirty-nine Native nations made with Israel, which was presented to Israel’s Knesset (the unicameral national legislature of Israel).
+That covenant was drafted and announced by Jerome and Diane Salgato.
 Israel received that covenant with great joy.
 I cannot tell you how humbled and honored I was to be a part of it, having laid my hand to that page, inscribing my name upon it.

 Israel is the Apple of God’s eye.
 She is still His chosen people.
 He is in eternal covenant with her, and she will be a very strategic part of the fulfillment of His eternal plan.
 All of us who are in Christ are Abraham’s seed, and we are directly linked to Israel’s roots as ingrafted branches.
 Our Lord and Savior, Jesus Christ, is indeed Jewish, and He prophesied over Israel numerous times.
 God made a covenant with Abraham that stands to this day saying that He would make Abraham a blessing to all nations.
 He promised that those who curse him would be cursed.
 And those who bless him would be blessed.